kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/addon-cue.md

 > Please notice: Only those CUE files with header `package main` can be reference by `template.cue`, this can be used to help you filter CUE files that you don't want to set into the rendering context.

+We just use namespace as example here, other resources of an operator can also be defined in KubeVela application in the same way.

 ## Features

 This section will introduce the way of writing application description file to implement several core features of addon.